serryshoaib/undergraduate_project/README.md

 ## Project Dependencies
 - R:  statistical analysis and data visualisation.
 - GIS Software:spatial analysis and mapping of bycatch incidents.
-- NVivo: Software used for qualitative data analysis, especially for coding and analysing interview data.

 ## How to Run the Project